Quickie movie review: The Girl Who Played With Fire (the real Swedish version)

 2) The face of Michael Nyqvist, who plays hero journalist Mikael Blomkvist, is one of those great weathered movie-star faces that are just great to look at.
 His reaction shots as he talks to suspects, cops, etc, are worth the price of the ticket.

 3) Noomi Rapace is still terrific, but she seemed just a bit less terrific in this film than she was in The Girl With the Dragon Tattoo.
 In the first film she had a truly feral star quality.
-Here she seems not totally engaged, or maybe puzzled by all the plot twists (which she might well be, actually).
+Here she seems not totally engaged (or possibly just puzzled by all the plot twists).

 5) Gotta love a movie where the crusading hero drives a Toyota Prius.
 Only in Sweden!